Does Stress Cause Acne? The Connection Between Stress and Breakouts

 Quick Answer

 Stress does not directly cause acne, but it may worsen existing acne in some people.
-Stress hormones can influence oil production and inflammation, which may contribute to more frequent or severe breakouts.
+Stress-related changes may influence oil production, inflammation, sleep and everyday habits, which can contribute to more frequent or noticeable breakouts.

 Key Takeaways

-✓ Stress may worsen acne in some individuals.
+✓ Stress may worsen existing acne in some people.

 Have you ever noticed a breakout right before an important exam, presentation or stressful event?